 In another system, sorbent moves around the two interconnected fluidized fuel and reactor beds capturing CO2 in a gasification/carbonation cycle.
 Biomass gasifier with Calcium looping cycle can increase gas efficiencies and lead to negative carbon emissions.

 The thermochemical process of biomass can lead to generation of heat, electricity and/or biofuels.
-Biomass has the potential of to generate carbon-neutral energy.
-Current projects include biomass gasification with catalytic tar reduction; biomass pyrolysis; and utilization of pyrolysis products (bio-oil and biochar.
+Biomass has the potential to generate carbon-neutral energy.
+Current projects include biomass gasification with catalytic tar reduction; biomass pyrolysis; and utilization of pyrolysis products, bio-oil and biochar.
 We are working on biomass to synthetic natural gas through the BC BioAlliance RNG project.
 Biochar is applied as catalysts for biomass tar cracking, or adsorbent for waste water treatment.

 The Biodiesel Project at UBC explores the production of alternative fuel from locally-obtained waste and non-food grade cooking oil, using an alkali-catalyzed transesterification process.
 The production unit is housed in CHBE 536, and has the capacity to produce 60L of biodiesel per batch.
 Students from Engineers for a Sustainable World are involved in producing biodiesel to supply fuel to trucks on campus.
 A fuel station in the CHBE courtyard dispenses a biodiesel/diesel blend.

 In 2013/2014, The University Sustainability Initiative (USI) identified various ways of integrating sustainability into large first-year courses at UBC.
 Using the concept of “campus as a living lab”, UBC has a tremendous opportunity to engage students in sustainability-related issues and advance environmental literacy in higher education.

 For information about research positions please see: https://www.grad.ubc.ca/researcher/14379-ellis

 Please note that I am unable to reply to all your inquiries.